sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Nath, has its origins in a Sanskrit word “natha” meaning lord.
 Dhar was also village chief, a warlord, or the head accountant.

 **Gowda** derived from a Dravidian word meaning “mountain”, so is a one who owns land and holds political and social power in the village.
 Hegde, derived from the Old Kannada element “pergade,” meaning “chief.”

+Samanta came from Sanskrit word “Saamant,” meaning “rich” or “chief.”
+It was also used as the title for a leader or head of a province.
 #### Shet, Shethi & Shetty
 The Community name of Shetty and Chettiar derived from the Sanskrit word Shresthi (‘head of a mercantile or other guild’ and literally a superior person), since they were the best in the community on whom you can Trust on the money matters.
 Ramesh Chandra Majumdar, in his book Corporate Life in Ancient India said